tngreene/XPlane2Blender-docs/v3.4/settings_reference/34_lamp_settings.md

 Any light that doesn't have an associated LIGHT_PARAM_DEF is known simply as a "Named Light".

-### Hints For Finding Light Use
+### Hints For Finding A Light's Use
 Though mostly undocumented, one can usually find the purpose of each light using some of these tips
+- Experiment!
+Make a scenery object with lots of lights and view it in X-Plane!
 - Light names are usually very descriptive
 - Comments nearby may explain their purpose
+- If a light name ends in "_bb" it usually means it is meant to be used with a billboard light.
+Look for a corresponding "_sp", such as "helipad_flood_bb" and "helipad_flood_sp"
+- If a light name ends in "_sp" it usually means it's meant to be used as a pair with another light such as "taxi_g" and "taxi_g_sp" or "radio_const_bb" and "radio_const_sp"
 - If it is a param light, the parameter names may be of help
-- If a light name ends in "_sp" it usually means it's meant to be used as a pair with another light such as "taxi_g" and "taxi_g_sp" or "radio_const_bb" and "radio_const_sp"
+- Though the first column is meaningless in terms of artistic and authoring decisions, it could give clues as to it's use.
+For instance, if a light name only has BILLBOARD types associated with it, one can safely guess that the light will be a billboard.
+"SPILL_HW_FLA" lights such as "heli_morse_beacon" will **FLA**sh at an interval
 - If your file browser is sufficiently advanced, you can search for example uses of the light name in the text of existing .obj files in your X-Plane folder

-- If you find an OBJ with a light you're curious about, view it in X-Plane
+### SPILL_..., BILLBOARD_..., and other first column prefixes
+The first column of each uncommented line of the light.txt is a defined light type.
+Each light name can have multiple types, and X-Plane will choose between them automatically.
+For instance, "taillight" includes 2 types for X-Plane to choose from:

+    BILLBOARD_HW    taillight...
+    SPILL_HW_DIR    taillight...

+**This information is only used by X-Plane and should not influence your decisions about whether to use Point or Spot lamps.** The differences between SPILL_HW_DR, SPILL_SW, and etc have no impact on your work.
+For the overly curious, it is documented at the top of the file.